-One of the most highly respected, in-demand sax players on the blues, Americana, and R&B scene, Nancy Wright stepped forward in 2009, releasing four critically acclaimed solo albums and receiving four consecutive Blues Music Award nominations.
+One of the most highly respected, in-demand sax players on the blues, Americana, and R&B scene, Nancy Wright stepped forward in 2009, releasing four critically acclaimed solo albums and receiving six consecutive Blues Music Award nominations and a Living Blues Artist of the Year nomination.
 Seasoning from decades of “sideman” work (including John Lee Hooker, Elvin Bishop, Joe Louis Walker, and Tommy Castro) is evident.
 With stunning command of the tenor sax, a fat rich tone and warm vibrato, she utilizes growls, sputters, honks and high-note wails while never losing sight of the strong melodies at the core of her trademark emotional soloing.
 Her naturally bluesy voice, ranging from soulful to saucy, is steeped in old school R&B. Living Blues hails her as “one of the brightest stars in the San Francisco Bay Area music scene and nationwide.”
 Backed by her Rhythm and Roots Band, she delivers solid soul blues, funk and soul jazz originals with fresh blues, roots, and Americana renditions.

 Living Blues Top 50 Blues Album 2019

 Nancy Wright follows up her very successful PLAYDATE! release with the smoking hot live recording Alive and Blue from the legendary San Francisco music club, The Saloon.
 Dripping with grease and soul, the 12-song set includes five of Nancy’s original compositions and showcases the relaxed interplay of veteran musicians.